 The British website Unilad got us all thinking about trimming the tree a few weeks early.
-It reported expert comments about how people who decorate earlier are simply tapping into the excitement of the holidays before the rest of us — which makes them happier.
+In 2017, it reported that people who decorate earlier are simply tapping into the excitement of the holidays before the rest of us — which makes them happier.

-Psychologist Deborah Serani told TODAY Home it's true: Decorating can definitely lift your mood.
+Psychologist Deborah Serani confirmed to TODAY Home that it's true: Decorating can definitely lift your mood.

 "It does create that neurological shift that can produce happiness," she said.
 "I think anything that takes us out of our normal habituation, the normal day in, day out ... signals our senses, and then our senses measure if it's pleasing or not."